analogdevicesinc/ai8x-synthesis/README.md

 * For very short and small networks, disable the use of WFI instructions while waiting for completion of the CNN computations by using the command line option `--no-wfi`. *Explanation: In these cases, the network terminates more quickly than the time it takes between testing for completion and executing the WFI instruction, so the WFI instruction is never interrupted and the code may appear to hang.*

+* The `--no-wfi` option can also be useful when trying to debug code, since the debugger loses connection when the device enters sleep mode using `__WFI()`.

+* By default, there is a two-second delay at the beginning of the code.
+This time allows the debugger to take control before the device enters any kind of sleep mode. `--no-wfi` disables sleep mode.
+The time delay can be modified using the `--debugwait` option.
+  If the delay is too short or skipped altogether, and the device does not wake at the end of execution, the device may appear to hang and the [recovery procedure](https://github.com/MaximIntegratedAI/MaximAI_Documentation/tree/master/MAX78000_Feather#how-to-unlock-a-max78000-that-can-no-longer-be-programmed) may have to be used in order to load new code or to debug code.

 * For very large and deep networks, enable the boost power supply using the `--boost` command line option.
 On the EVkit, the boost supply is connected to port pin P2.5, so the command line option is `--boost 2.5`.

 * The default compiler optimization level is `-O2`, and incorrect code may be generated under rare circumstances.
 Lower the optimization level in the generated `Makefile` to `-O1`, clean (`make distclean && make clean`) and rebuild the project (`make`).
 If this solves the problem, one of the possible reasons is that code is missing the `volatile` keyword for certain variables.
   To permanently adjust the default compiler optimization level, modify `MXC_OPTIMIZE_CFLAGS` in `assets/embedded-ai85/templateMakefile` for Arm code and `assets/embedded-riscv-ai85/templateMakefile.RISCV` for RISC-V code.

 * `--stop-after N` where `N` is a layer number may help finding the problematic layer by terminating the network early without having to retrain and without having to change the weight input file.
 Note that this may also require `--max-checklines` as [described above](#Handling Linker Flash Section Overflows) since intermediate outputs tend to be large, and additionally `--no-unload` to suppress generation of the `cnn_unload()` function.